How do I automate the HTTP proxy configuration for Amazon EKS worker nodes with Docker?

 $ kubectl set env daemonset/aws-node --namespace=kube-system --from=configmap/proxy-environment-variables --containers='*'

-Important: You must update all YAML modifications to the Kubernetes objects kube-proxy or aws-node when these objects are upgraded.
-To update a ConfigMap to a default value, use the eksctl utils update-kube-proxy or eksctl utils update-aws-node commands.
+Important: When you update kube-proxy or aws-node, you must also update all YAML modifications.
+To update a ConfigMap to a default value, run the eksctl utils update-kube-proxy or eksctl utils update-aws-node commands.

-Tip: If the proxy loses connectivity to the API server, then the proxy becomes a single point of failure and your cluster's behavior can be unpredictable.
-To prevent your proxy from becoming a single point of failure, run your proxy behind a service discovery namespace or load balancer.
+If the proxy loses connectivity to the API server, then the proxy becomes a single point of failure and can result in unpredictable cluster behavior.
+To prevent this issue, run your proxy behind a service discovery namespace or load balancer.

-7. Confirm that the proxy variables are used in the kube-proxy and aws-node pods:
+7. Check that the proxy variables are used in the kube-proxy and aws-node pods:

 $ kubectl describe pod kube-proxy-xxxx -n kube-system